What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 4. You May Be deficient in Certain Nutrients

 If you’re not getting enough of certain nutrients, your body may start to crave foods that can provide those nutrients.
-For example, if you’re low in iron, you may start to crave pasta because it’s a good source of iron.
-If you think you might be deficient in a nutrient, talk to your doctor to see if you need to take a supplement or make changes to your diet.
+For example, if you’re low in iron, you may begin to crave pasta because it’s a good source of iron.
+If you think you might be deficient in a nutrient, talk to your doctor to see if you need to supplement or change your diet.

-If you’ve been eating a lot of junk food, you may start to crave healthier foods like pasta.
+If you’ve been eating a lot of junk food, you may crave healthier foods like pasta.
 Junk food is often high in sugar and fat, which can lead to cravings for more sugary and fatty foods.
-Eating too much junk food can also make you feel sluggish, so you may start to crave something that will give you more energy, like pasta.
+Overeating junk food can also make you feel sluggish, so you may crave something that will give you more energy, like pasta.

 Read here to learn more about foods that keep you full.

 If you’re craving pasta, there’s no need to worry.
-There are a number of possible explanations, and it doesn’t necessarily mean you’re doing anything wrong.
-Just try to listen to your body and see what it is that you’re really craving.
-Start using a food journal app so that you can track what’s really going on!
+There are many possible explanations, which doesn’t necessarily mean you’re doing anything wrong.
+Just try to listen to your body and see what you’re craving.
+Start using a food journal app to track what’s going on!

-If you’re truly hungry, a serving of pasta can be a perfectly healthy option.
-But if you’re just looking for something to snack on, try to find a healthier alternative.
+If you’re starving, a serving of pasta can be a perfectly healthy option.
+But if you’re looking for something to snack on, try to find a healthier alternative.

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.